- Cancer Information

 While it is important to integrate information about cancer into the core curriculum, your school may also consider hosting a cancer awareness and education day.
 Many awareness days include a fundraiser, such as buying ribbons or coming to school out of uniform in exchange for a gold coin donation.
 However, your school does not have to collect funds.

 Ask the person with cancer (or their family) if they are comfortable with the idea.
 While the information can be presented in a very general way, families may want to ensure certain details are kept private.
-You should also send a letter to all parents informing them of the upcoming event.
+Consider how best to inform all parents and students about the upcoming event.

 The cancer awareness and education day could involve brief in-class discussions or lessons from teachers.
 Younger students could draw pictures or write stories.
 Older students may want to hang posters, make presentations about cancer, or set up a stall to distribute information.